lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Reaction Declarations.md

 preamble: >
 ---

 Sometimes, it is inconvenient to mix Lingua Franca code with target code.
-Rather than _defining_ reactions (i.e., complete with inlined target code), it is also possible to just _declare_ them, and provide implementations in a separate file.
+Rather than _defining_ reactions (i.e., complete with inlined target code), it is also possible to just _declare_ them and provide implementations in a separate file.
 The syntax of reaction declarations is the same as for reaction definitions, except they have no implementation.
 Reaction declarations can be thought of as function prototypes.

 <div class="lf-c">